squidnose/MCserverTUI/README.md

 ### 3.Crontab-Management.sh
 - asks for you to select a text editor
 - opens user crontab using crontab -e
-### More scripts
+## More scripts
 - modrinth-autodownloader.py
   - Modrinth colectoin downloader in python.
   - This is not my code, i used: https://github.com/aayushdutt/modrinth-collection-downloader
 - modrith-downloader.sh
-  - modrith-downloader.sh is a TUI front end for https://github.com/aayushdutt/modrinth-collection-downloader
+  - modrith-downloader.sh is a TUI front for modrinth-autodownloader.py
 ### Colors
 - set-colors.sh
   - sets a color theme from presets